11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 What does it mean to feel trapped in a relationship?

-Feeling trapped in a relationship means sensing that you’re stuck or confined emotionally, like you don’t have the freedom to be yourself or make choices that are right for you.
+Feeling trapped in a relationship means sensing that you’re stuck or emotionally confined, as if you don’t have the freedom to be yourself or make choices that are right for you.

 It’s like being in a room with no exit – you might feel suffocated, unhappy, or unable to pursue your own dreams.

-This feeling can arise when there’s too much control, possessiveness, or lack of understanding in the relationship.
+This feeling can arise when there’s too much control, possessiveness, or a lack of understanding in the relationship.

 For instance, imagine you love playing music, but your partner constantly belittles your passion, saying it’s a waste of time.
 They might also discourage you from spending time with friends who share your interests.